duangle/scopes/doc/dataformat.rst

     # parses as
     \ ((print a) (print b) ((print c) (print d)))

-There's a caveat with semicolons in coated mode tho though: if trailing elements aren't terminated with `;`, they're not going to be wrapped::
+There's a caveat with semicolons in braced mode tho though: if trailing elements aren't terminated with `;`, they're not going to be wrapped::

-    # in coated notation
+    # in braced notation
     \ (print a; print (a;b;); print c)
     # parses as
     \ ((print a) (print ((a) (b))) print c)